kiquetal/aws-pro-readiness/resources/learn.catrill/data-analytics.md

     Is a managed batch processing product
     Batch processing is the execution of a series of programs or jobs on a computer without manual intervention.
+    An alternative for aws lambda, when you reach the 15 minute limit.

+    Job Script, Executable or Docker container submitted to batch.
+    Job Definition -iam, resources config points
+    Job queue job are submitted to a queue
+    Compute Environmnet

+    Managed vs Unmanaged